-There are heaps of reasons you may want to skip your period, which range from serious medical conditions like endometriosis and dysmenorrhea, to more practical reasons, like the beach holiday you’ve planned.
+There are heaps of reasons you may want to skip your period, which can range from serious medical conditions like endometriosis and dysmenorrhea to more practical reasons, like the beach holiday you’ve planned.

 For many women, like active-duty military, who work in environments with limited access to clean bathrooms, the ability to control menstruation at work is not just convenient, it’s often necessary.

 Plus, severe menstrual symptoms like excruciating pain caused by endometriosis, intense mood disorders caused by premenstrual dysphoric disorder (PMDD), and menstrual migraines don’t get activated when you skip your period, so the benefits of the pill can reach far beyond convenience.